If you are migrating from the Project Backlog plugin, you may prefer to start with these instructions.

 milestone:"project backlog" orderBy:backlog

 Note that while you can reorder cases in milestone columns, you can’t do so in filter columns — case order is dictated by the “Sorted By” settings of the filter itself.
 If you’d like to change this, you can modify the filter Sort criteria from the case list page.

 You also can’t add cases to a filter column as in a milestone column, nor is the Kanban board available for filter columns, but you can drag cases from a filter column to other milestones.

 Adding Estimates: Hours or Story Points

-Estimates can be added to cases within the Iteration Planner by clicking on “Needs Estimate” on a case.
+With the optional “Time Tracking & EBS” module, estimates can be added to cases within the Iteration Planner by clicking on “Needs Estimate” on a case.
 A text box will appear, and you can type in your estimate and hit Enter to save.
 Estimates can be changed in the same way.
 Once an estimate is logged, a progress bar will appear.
 As hours are logged against the case, the progress bar will fill up.
 Need more detail?
 Hover the mouse over a progress bar to see the exact values.

 If you prefer story points, good news!
 You can switch between hours and story points next to the Project name at the top of the Iteration Planner.
 “Needs Estimate” will now allow you to enter a story point value.
 The story points are also visible and editable within the full case view.

 Within the sprint, you can further group cases by their Kanban column, priority, project, assignee, or status.
 Click the “Group By” section to see this.
 Within the grouping, you will also see a breakdown of number of cases and remaining estimated time in each group.